-Agricultural Stand - A structure, booth, or counter for the display and sale of consumable goods, including, but not limited to fruits, vegetables and grains, which have been raised, grown, or made on the same lot or parcel. plant and/or animal products in a raw, uncut, or unprocessed state which have been raised or, grown, or made on the same lot or parcel for which the agricultural stand is located.
+Agricultural Stand - A structure, booth, or counter for the display and sale of plant and/or animal products in a raw, uncut, or unprocessed state which have been raised or grown on the same lot or parcel on which the agricultural stand is located.
 Examples of acceptable products include eggs, honey, fruit, vegetables, and other similar unprocessed agricultural products.